Hong Kong University of Science and Technology Students' Union: Campaigning

 After the 2014 Hong Kong protests, the union has been campaigning heavily for institutional autonomy.
 In March 2015, Andrew Liao was appointed as chairman of the Council, the supreme governing body of the HKUST, by Chief Executive CY Leung.
 As Liao was regarded as a keen supporter of Leung, the union issued a statement in opposition of the appointment on the grounds that it constituted alleged nepotism.
 In response to the union's statement, the government defended its decision as abiding by the rule of meritocracy.

 In March 2016, three motions were put to referendum, calling for the abolition of the practice of HKSAR Chief Executive being the ex-officio university chancellor, the removal of Chief Executive's power of directly appointing University Council members, and the enhancement in the proportion of elected representatives from the student, faculty and alumni bodies, respectively.
 Submitted by the union executive committee, these motions were passed and became the official stance of the union.

+In June 5, 2021, the union posted a lengthy post on Instagram denouncing vaccine mandates, creating minor controversy.